 The concept of being cold feels very far away right now but back in April we spent a week in north Wales which included snow covered beaches and whiteout blizzards.
-I know, it’s scarcely believable that we ever needed to wear a jumper let alone turn back from a walk due to extreme weather but that folks is 2021 for you.
+I know, it’s scarcely believable that we ever needed to wear a jumper let alone turn back from a walk due to extreme weather but that folks is 2021 in a nutshell.
 I’ve much more to share from this trip in future entries but for today wanted to cover a brilliant encounter which occurred just before sunset.
 Walking along the beach at Tal-y-bont on a rising tide we stumbled upon a small flock of Sanderling, initially frantically feeding in a way that only Sanderling can.
 With the place pretty much to ourselves I slowly crept forwards, happy to watch the birds antics but not expecting any photographic masterpieces.
-My presence seemed to be of no concern to the birds, so much so in fact that after a while they settled down to roost.
+Pleasingly my presence seemed to be of no concern to the birds, so much so in fact that after a while they settled down to roost.
 This presented an extraordinary opportunity for some close-up work of which the following images are just some of my favourites.

 In amongst the Sanderling were a couple of Dunlin, probably glad of the rest after keeping up with their turbo-charged brethren, but much harder to get clear shots of without the former getting in the way.